Variance-Gated Ensembles: An Epistemic-Aware Framework for Uncertainty Estimation: Framework Definition and Setup

 Differentiating with respect to the mean confidence $\bar p_c$ yields

 The derivative is strictly positive, showing that increasing the mean confidence for class $c$ always increases its gate value.
-Importantly, the factor $1/k_c s_c$ shows how this sensitivity depends on predictive spread.
-As the ensemble disagreement $s_c$ increases, the magnitude of the derivative decreases, meaning that the gate becomes less responsive to changes in mean confidence.
-Thus, for classes with high predictive variance, increases in $\bar p_c$ are suppressed.
-This establishes that the sensitivity of the gate to confidence scales inversely with the predictive spread. \end{proof} \begin{remark} The factor $(1 - \Gamma_c)$ acts as a saturation term.
+The dependence on $s_c$ enters through two mechanisms: the explicit prefactor $1/(k_c s_c)$ provides linear suppression, while the saturation term $(1 - \Gamma_c) = e^{-\bar{p}_c / k_c s_c}$ provides nonlinear modulation.
+As ensemble disagreement $s_c$ increases, both factors contribute to reducing the derivative, meaning that the gate becomes less responsive to changes in mean confidence.
+Thus, for classes with high predictive variance, increases in $\bar p_c$ are suppressed. \end{proof} \begin{remark} The factor $(1 - \Gamma_c)$ acts as a saturation term.
 As $\bar p_c/(k_c s_c) \to \infty$, we have $\Gamma_c \to 1$ and therefore $\partial \Gamma_c / \partial \bar p_c \to 0$.
 Consequently, once a class is deemed sufficiently reliable, further increases in mean confidence produce diminishing effects.
-This ensures that the variance-gate is most sensitive in intermediate regions and becomes increasingly insensitive as confidence saturates. \end{remark} \end{proposition} \begin{proposition}[Sensitivity to predictive spread $\mathbf{s}$] For the exponential gate $\boldsymbol{\Gamma}=1-e^{-\mathbf{\bar{p}}/\mathbf{ks}}$, the per-class derivative with respect to predictive spread is $\partial\boldsymbol{\Gamma}/\partial\mathbf{s} < 0$ and scales inversely to the squared predictive spread $\mathbf{s}$ and $\mathbf{k}$. \begin{proof} Consider a single class $c \in \{1,\dots,C\}$, for which
+This ensures that the variance-gate is most sensitive in intermediate regions and becomes increasingly insensitive as confidence saturates. \end{remark} \end{proposition} \begin{proposition}[Sensitivity to predictive spread $\mathbf{s}$] For the exponential gate $\boldsymbol{\Gamma}=1-e^{-\mathbf{\bar{p}}/\mathbf{ks}}$, the per-class derivative with respect to predictive spread is $\partial\boldsymbol{\Gamma}/\partial\mathbf{s} < 0$ and is modulated by mean confidence $\mathbf{\bar{p}}$ through both an explicit linear prefactor $\bar{p}_c$ and the saturation term $(1 - \Gamma_c)$, which itself depends on $\bar{p}_c$ through the exponent. \begin{proof} Consider a single class $c \in \{1,\dots,C\}$, for which

 Differentiating with respect to the predictive spread $s_c$ yields